mity/mctrl/README.md

 There are usually two packages for each release version available:

-* `mCtrl-x.y.z-bin.zip` ... pre-built binary package
+* `mCtrl-x.y.z-bin.zip`: pre-built binary package
-* `mCtrl-x.y.z-src.zip` ... source package
+* `mCtrl-x.y.z-src.zip`: source package

-The pre-built package contains 32-bit as well as 64-bit binaries of MCTRL.DLL and examples, and also documentation for application developers.
+The pre-built package contains 32-bit as well as 64-bit binaries of `MCTRL.DLL` and examples, and also documentation for application developers.
 The source package is direct export of source tree from version control system repository.